-assembled into a hierarchy, and drill down to lower level diagrams can be achieved using the child diagram functionality.
+In level diagrams can be achieved using the child diagram functionality.
 The Processes can be organized into a hierarchy using the Project Browser; the child diagrams can be nested under each Process node in the Project Browser tree.

 Colors can be used to represent particular data and how it flows through the system.
 Target and Future State diagrams can be drawn and transitions can describe how processes can be improved and made more efficient.